 As the first technology company to develop tools that could enable government agencies to easily comply with EPMS, Titus knows the standard inside and out.
-Our user-friendly categorisation tools help agencies clearly and accurately classify emails, documents, spreadsheets, presentations and other files with user-selected, system-suggested or automatically applied settings, based on your data security policies.
+Our user-friendly categorization tools help agencies clearly and accurately classify emails, documents, spreadsheets, presentations and other files with user-selected, system-suggested or automatically applied settings, based on your data security policies.
 Further, this capability has been extended to include machine learning functionality to help automatically identify sensitive information and mark it appropriately.

-Titus integrates seamlessly with employee workflows, enabling your organisation to more easily gain end user buy-in to identify sensitive assets.
+Titus integrates seamlessly with employee workflows, enabling your organization to more easily gain end user buy-in to identify sensitive assets.
 Titus provides automatic marking functionality to help educate and support users in correct information handling.

 Titus has stayed abreast of every change along the way and evolved our technologies to accommodate each new version of EPMS.
 The latest Titus release provides support for v2018.2 of the standard and is already in use by over 30 federal agencies.

 The transition to the new framework will not be a 1:1 mapping.
 Titus has released tailored solutions for Australian government agencies and contractors, which can help ease the transition from previous versions of the standard.
-Titus is also interoperable with previous versions, allowing organisations to transition either gradually or immediately.
+Titus is also interoperable with previous versions, allowing organizations to transition either gradually or immediately.

-Standardise across all unstructured data
+Standarize across all unstructured data

 While EPMS strictly applies to email messages, most agencies aim to replicate these marking standards across documents and files.
 A manual or template approach to rolling this out is not only inefficient but also increases the risk of inaccurate marking and lacks basic process controls.
 From a security perspective, the risk of wrongly marked information being leaked or shared inappropriately goes up significantly.
 Titus capabilities seamlessly support any file type using the same policy engine to ensure marking standards are enforced.
 In addition, custom metadata can be written to accurately identify information.
-Critically, Titus enables organisations to protect, share and store their sensitive information appropriately and consistently.
+Critically, Titus enables organizations to protect, share and store their sensitive information appropriately and consistently.

 Boost your data protection strategy